lukfor/nft-csv/README.md

 ## Usage

 nft-csv extends `path` by a `csv` property that can be used to parse csv files.
-The csv property could be configures with different options.
+The csv property could be configured with different options.

 Example: